Orbital-Web/Raphael/README.md

 Calling `run_match()` will start a chess match between these two players.
 - If `p1_is_white` is set to true, the first player will play as white, and vice versa.
 - A starting position, formatted as a [FEN string](https://www.chess.com/terms/fen-chess) must be passed into `start_fen`.
-These can be easily generated from the [Lichess Analysis Board](https://lichess.org/analysis).
+These can be easily generated from the [Lichess Board Editor](https://lichess.org/editor).
 - `t_remain_in` is an array with 2 floats, indicating the time remaining for each player (white and black), in seconds.
 - If `is_interactive` is true, it will play sounds and keep the window open after the game finishes.